jluo41/NLPText/README.md

 # 3. Annotation

-1. By whatever means, from group to texts, for each texts, we need to prepare [strText:str, SSET:[content:str, start:int, end:int, label: str]].
+1. By whatever means, from group to texts, for each texts, we need to prepare `[strText:str, SSET:[content:str, start:int, end:int, label: str]]`.
 Besides, we need to verify that SSET is valid for strText.

-2. Then strText is processed to strSents: [strSent:str].
+2. Then strText is processed to `strSents: [strSent:str]`.

 3. Together with strText and strSents, we use SSET to get the tag sequence for each strSent.
 The tag is in the BIOES tag scheme.
 However, instead of saving the tag string, we save the tag idx this time.

-4. Save the token to file/annoE_idx.txt.
-Each line is the tag seqeuence correponding to the line of the original sentence in file/token.txt
+4. Save the token to `file/annoE_idx.txt`.
+Each line is the tag seqeuence correponding to the line of the original sentence in `file/token.txt`.

 5. We also need to query the annotation tag sequence from that file.